Rachel Carson Prize

-Eligibility: Each year the committee will review books with publication dates from the 3 prior years.
+Eligibility--Books due May 1: Each year the committee will review books with publication dates from the 3 prior years.
 For example, during the 2014 meeting, the committee will consider books with copyright dates of 2011 - 2013.
 Books may be re-nominated until their eligibility expires.
 Publishers or authors are responsible for sending review copies to each member of the committee by May 1 to be considered for that year's prize.
 Reprints, second editions, edited volumes, reference works and similar volumes are in-eligible for consideration for the Carson Prize.
 Multiple-aauthored books are eligible where they represent original work.

 Short List: Through the procedure above, committees will designate a preliminary short list and meet during the 4S annual meeting to determine the winners.
 Awards are to be granted solely on the basis of merit as determined by the members of the committee, without reference to book reviews or recommendations by outside members.
 If a consensus winner does not emerge, a secret ballot will determine the winner, with honorable mentions as appropriate.

 Award: The Carson Prize Chair will inform the winner(s) after the decision of the committee to insure that the winner will be present at the award ceremony and available to participate in an Author-Meets-Critics session at the following annual meeting.
 The Chair of the prize committee organizes the Author-Meets-Critics session for the winning book.

 Journal Review: In addition the prize committee is encouraged to identify book clusters (theoretical or thematic) to forward to ST&HV for the solicitation of review essay as part of their narrowing and selecting process.

 2011.
 Lynn M. Morgan, Icons of Life: A Cultural History of Human Embryos.
 (University of California, 2009)